JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Ultracentrifuge and heating system

 Temperature maintenance is vital when spinning samples at extreme speeds.
-Cooling mechanisms, such as an interior refrigeration system, keep the environment at a desired temperature range to prevent the denaturation of temperature-sensitive biomolecules like enzymes.
+Cooling mechanisms, such as an interior refrigeration system, maintain the environment within a desired temperature range to prevent the denaturation of temperature-sensitive biomolecules, such as enzymes.

 High-speed centrifuge vacuum systems

 Ultracentrifuge rotors are placed in a vacuum chamber to minimize air friction that may cause heat buildup.
-This allows the ultracentrifuge to reach and exceed 100,000 rpm without heat generation and mechanical wear.
-Vacuum systems enhance rotor longevity and ensure stable and reproducible separation.
+This allows the ultracentrifuge to reach and exceed 100,000 rpm without generating heat or causing mechanical wear.
+Vacuum systems enhance rotor longevity and ensure stable, reproducible separations.

 See how Danaher Life Sciences can help